core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # IANA Considerations  {#IANA}

-In this section are given specifications for an entry into the module registry and two new registries, a SID-range registry and a SID module registry.
+This section registers a new YANG module in the "YANG Module Names", ??? describes how to register an entry into the module registry and two new registries, a SID-range registry and a SID module registry.

-## Module registration {#iana-module-registration}
+## Register SID File Format Module {#iana-module-registration}

 This document registers one YANG modules in the "YANG Module Names" registry {{RFC6020}}: